 The House team is involved in all aspects of boarding life and its members are integral in providing positive pastoral relationships with the students in their care, frequently acting as a vital link between Houseparent and student should problems arise.
-The Medical Centre looks after the physical and mental health of the students and there is a visiting counsellor and a specialist physiotherapist available to students.
+The Medical Centre looks after the physical and mental health of the students.
+There is a nurse available 24/7 and one of the nurses is also a Boarding Mentor for Ellington House.
+There is a school counsellor and a specialist physiotherapist available to all students.